-(a) Failure to Timely File Required Medication Reports Failure to timely file any medication report required by this rule including, but not limited to the medication reports required for Acepromazine will result in a letter of warning and reprimand for the first failure to timely file a required report.
+b.
+Failure to Timely File Required Medication Reports

+Failure to timely file any medication report required by this rule including, but not limited to the medication reports required for Acepromazine will result in a letter of warning and reprimand for the first failure to timely file a required report.
 A fine of \$150 will be assessed for a second failure to timely file a required report and a fine of \$300 for each subsequent offense.
 These fines may be increased, at the sole discretion of the Medication Review Committee, in situations involving repeated failures to timely file medication reports required under this rule.
-Failure to timely file medication reports shall not constitute a first offense, second offense or third offense under sections 8(b), (c) or (d) of this rule.
+Failure to timely file medication reports shall not constitute a first offense, second offense or third offense under sections 14 (c), (d) or (e) of this rule.

-Violations of Rules Governing Administering Medications (b) Any laboratory report resulting from random testing conducted by the NCHA pursuant to this rule that indicates the presence of any prohibited substance, the presence of any permitted medication in levels that exceed those allowed under these rules and guidelines or the presence of more than one NSAID, all of which are violations of these Medication Rules, will constitute prima facie evidence that the substance(s) was administered to the horse either internally or externally in violation of the NCHA Medication Rules.
+c.
+Violations of Rules Governing Administering Medications or Testing Violations

+Any laboratory report resulting from random testing conducted by the NCHA pursuant to this rule that indicates the presence of any prohibited substance, the presence of any permitted medication in levels that exceed those allowed under these rules and guidelines or the presence of more than one NSAID, all of which are violations of these Medication Rules, will constitute prima facie evidence that the substance(s) was administered to the horse either internally or externally in violation of the NCHA Medication Rules.
 The burden of proof is on the responsible party to show by a preponderance of the evidence that no drug or medication has been administered in violation of the rules.
-Any violation of Rule 35A.6 concerning random testing shall constitute additional grounds for discipline under this section.